Hindered stokesian settling of discs and rods

-In this article, we present new data on the hindered settling of flat shapes (discs and hexagons) and elongated shapes (rods) in the Stokes regime, as a function of both particle aspect ratio and solid volume fraction, while remaining in a semi-dilute regime, as discussed later.
+In this Letter, we present new data on the hindered settling of flat shapes (discs and hexagons) and elongated shapes (rods) in the Stokes regime, as a function of both particle aspect ratio and solid volume fraction, while remaining in a semi-dilute regime.
 These shapes are nonpolar (i.e. head-tail symmetric) and effectively axisymmetric.
-Despite the wide range of aspect ratio of particles that we explored, our principal observation is that the dominant contribution to the hindered function $H(\phi)$ emerges from terms proportional to the volume of a single particle.
+Our principal observation is that the dominant contribution to the hindered function $H(\phi)$ emerges from terms proportional to the volume of a single particle, over the wide range of aspect ratios that we explored.

 We report results for three different aspect ratios each of flat (discs, hexagons) and long shapes (rods).
-All particle dimensions are given in Table~\ref{tab:table1} with the radius $c$, thickness/length $b$, and aspect ratio $A=b/2c$.
-The error bars, measured by the standard error on a small population of individual particles, shows that the discs, hex, and especially the rods, are very monodisperse.
+All particle dimensions are given in Table~\ref{tab:table1} with the radius $c$, thickness/length $b$, and aspect ratio $A=b/(2c)$ \cite{supp}.
+The error bars, measured by the standard error on a population of individual particles, show that the discs, hex, and especially the rods, are very monodisperse.
 The rods were stainless steel, and used after cleaning and demagnetization in a degaussing coil.
 The discs and hex particles were polyimide, and used as purchased.

-The particles are suspended in silicone oil of three different viscosities, $\eta=350, 5000$ or $10000$ $cSt$, chosen to produce a Reynolds number $Re$ of approximately $10^{-5}$ to $ 10^{-4}$ in all situations.
-To obtain a known volume fraction $\phi$, we first measured the density of the solid particles using a pycnometer (EISCO Labs).
-We first filled the pycnometer of $10\pm0.03 ml$ with distilled water to ascertain its precise volume.
-We then added a known mass of particles and a few drops of 1\% soap solution which suppressed bubbles from adhering to solid surfaces, then filled the container with distilled water.
-Using the measured density of the fluid, we were able to calculate the density of the particles.
-The precise volume of the sedimentation cell is then measured, and a sample of known volume fraction $\phi$ can be prepared with a precision of $\pm 3\%$.
+The particles are suspended in silicone oil of density $0.97 g/cm^3$ and various kinematic viscosities ($350, 5000$ or $10000$ $cSt$) chosen to produce Reynolds number $Re$ of approximately $10^{-5}$ to $ 10^{-4}$ in all situations.
+We prepare samples in a known volume fraction $\phi$ and initialize them to be spatially homogeneous as described in the End Matter.

-We placed partially filled sample containers and a beaker of silicone oil in a vacuum chamber for more than 24 hours to remove bubbles.
-The sample containers were then nearly fully filled with silicone oil from the beaker.
-We applied vacuum again for several hours to remove the remaining bubbles and then overfilled the samples with silicone oil.
-Next, we sealed the bottles with Teflon tape and threaded lids.
-Once a sample was prepared, we put them in a home-built tube rotator for mixing overnight at low frequency (a few r.p.m.) to generate a well-mixed homogeneous state at the chosen volume fraction $\phi$.